On Now

 Deputy President, Paul Mashatile, responding to parliamentary questions, acknowledged the severity of the situation, noting the national government has engaged with the water board to address the watershedding issues affecting local municipalities.
 The 2021 State of Local Government report had already identified Kopanong as a service delivery hotspot and flagged it as a dysfunctional municipality.

-Earlier this year, the Vaal Central Water Board warned that it would reduce the water supply to municipalities like Matjhabeng, Kopanong, and Nala due to their mounting unpaid debt.
+Earlier this year, the Vaal Central Water Board warned it would reduce the water supply to municipalities like Matjhabeng, Kopanong, and Nala due to their mounting unpaid debt.

 Despite the water board’s warnings, Matjhabeng contested the announcement, stating that discussions had taken place to develop a payment plan following an intervention by the Department of Water and Sanitation.
 However, the water board confirmed to OFM News that the matter is now in court, with no immediate resolution in sight.